sfc-aqua/quisp/doc/USAGE-omnetpp-gui.md

 this example you should add `/home/.local/lib/eigen-source`, and with the system installation you should add `/usr/local/share/eigen3`.

+If you're using Mac OSX, you have to put `Users/<home directory>/.local/lib/eigen-source` or `/usr/local/share/eigen3`

 Then, in the category `C/C++ Build`, click `Manage configurations` and make the release configuration active.